anishsarum/nexus/README.md

 # Trading Platform (MERN + FastAPI)

-A full-stack trading platform using MongoDB, Express, React, Node.js, and FastAPI (Python) for financial data, strategies, and analytics.
-All services run in Docker for easy development.
+A full-stack trading platform using MongoDB, Express, React (Vite), Node.js (TypeScript), and FastAPI (Python) for financial data, strategies, and analytics.
+All services run in Docker for easy development and deployment.

 ## Features